 Scholarships: While there are no program-specific scholarships available at this time, additional scholarships are available.

-Announcement: Vermont Tech and UVM signed an agreement for a formal pathway from the Forestry associate degree to UVM’s Bachelor’s Degree in Forestry or related Natural Resource Managment degree within the Rubenstein School of Environment and Natural Resources.
-Vermont Tech graduates can transfer seamlessly to UVM to complete their bachelor’s degree.*
+Announcement: Vermont Tech and The University of Vermont have signed an agreement for a formal pathway from the Forestry associate degree to UVM’s Bachelor’s degree in Forestry or related Natural Resource Management degree within the Rubenstein School of Environment and Natural Resources.
+Vermont Tech graduates can transfer seamlessly to UVM as juniors to complete their bachelor’s degree.*

 *Credit and grade requirements apply.
 The UVM application fee is waived for Vermont Tech graduates of the Forestry program.

 A student with an Associate of Applied Science in Forestry will be able to: